pauleveritt/sourceNodes-bug-11151/README.md

 4) Made a reverse 1:N mapping from author -> posts.
 It works but only returns a single post.
 Ditto for topics.

-## Problem
+## Problems

+First, 1:N on the reverse isn't supported (final bullet above.)

-However, no changes after `gatsby develop` starts up are reflected in the content author's browser.
+Worse, no changes after `gatsby develop` starts up are reflected in the content author's browser.
 To recreate:

 - Run `gatsby develop`